 We've been making this recipe for about twenty years.
 It appeals to all ages; it's appropriate for any meal of the day; and it is super easy to put together.
 On any given night when I can't think of what to make for dinner and I'm short on time, this recipe is my go-to.
-Because our family eats a lot, I normally make two frittatas for dinner, plus baked potatoes and a side of sauteed broccoli.
+Because our family eats a lot, I often make two frittatas for dinner, plus baked potatoes and a side of sauteed broccoli.
 You can imagine the grocery bills that we rack up.

-1 tablespoon coconut oil or MCT oil
+1 tablespoon MCT oil

 1 medium zucchini, sliced

 1 small onion, or one-half of a medium onion, thinly sliced